-Each teacher maintains a classroom portal with current classroom information.
+Each teacher and/or grade level maintains either a classroom portal or website with current classroom information.

 Student-Led Parent/Teacher Conferences

 Student-led conferences will be scheduled twice during the school year.
 On these occasions, parents have the opportunity to meet with teachers and their child(ren) so that students can share their learning and progress.
 Other parent conferences may be scheduled as necessary by contacting the school.